 If you prefer indie coffee shops, head to Pergamino Cafe in Parque Lleras.
 Since opening in 2012, it has received rave reviews from travelers and expats and has attracted a strong Colombian clientele too.
 Pergamino has free Wi-Fi, and they recently finished an expansion.

 I like to poke fun at Colombian food for its lack of spices, but the truth is I’ve discovered quite a few meals I enjoy here.

 More importantly, I’ve tried to find the best restaurants in Medellin, where you too can sample authentic Colombian dishes.
 Beyond the food, these places all have excellent atmosphere and service as well.

 - Hato Viejo – This restaurant started out with a downtown location over 30 years ago and continues to go strong.
 Try the bandeja paisa, a signature dish from the region, which includes spicy ground meat, pork cracklings, fried egg, fried plantains, refried beans, rice, avocado, and a small side salad.
-Entrees average 20,000 pesos ($10.40).
+Entrees average 20,000 pesos ($10.40 USD).

 As they say in Colombia, Buen Provecho!

 How to Party Like a Local

 Medellin balances the feel of a small pueblo in the mountains with the vivaciousness of a major Latin American city.
 The nightlife options are limited early in the week, but the activity in bars and dance clubs slowly begins to pick up pace on Thursday nights thanks to a few popular ladies’ nights.
 Friday is big, and by Saturday everything is hopping.